 NLF: To request TWC approval to spend CCF funds on or obligate them for quality improvement activities, Boards must submit the Workforce Grants and Contracts—Contract Action Request (CAR) request form to the Board’s assigned TWC grant manager by email to CAR@twc.texas.gov.
 Boards will receive an email by the next business day confirming that the request was received and will receive an email within 14 days stating whether the request is approved or denied, or whether additional information or negotiation is required.

-NLF: Boards must not charge expenditures for quality improvement activities against CCM grants.
+NLF: Boards must be aware that the full CCM grant amount is included in performance target setting.
+Boards may charge expenditures for quality improvement activities against CCM grants, provided that they can afford to do so while still meeting direct care performance targets.

 INQUIRIES: